makersacademy/chitter-challenge/README.md

 * I keep having trouble being led by TDD, especially when it comes to Unit Tests (I haven not managed to finish all of them in the way I wanted to).
 I tried to implement the one line of code at a time without breaking old tests when refactoring or adding new code, and for a while it seemeded to help, but then I got lost in my code once again and I had to separate from the optimal flow for a bit.
 * I had not many difficulties with Capybara and Feature Tests though.
 I found myself testing a lot on the browser and changing many things in the Model.
 I also spent quite a few hours to get familiar with DataMapper, which is the first ORM I have come across so far.
 * Regarding databases, I am happy that I understand how relations between tables work and what kind of relations there are.
-* Finally, I have observed that in many occassions I struggle to access specific data in my code, or to differentiate among them, especially when dealing with hashes in objects, symbols...
+* Finally, I have observed that in many occasions I struggle to access specific data in my code, or to differentiate among them, especially when dealing with hashes in objects, symbols...
 I feel like I rush a bit sometimes and start typing and testing the different options rather quickly instead of thinking about what I really want to do, which would save me some time definitely.

 Technologies used